Cray-HPE/docs-csm/operations/package_repository_management/Manage_Repositories_with_Nexus.md

 ```

 The first command will print the username of the local admin account.
 The second command will print the password for the local admin account.
 (Note that the secret
-will not update or stay in sync if the username or password of the local account is changed.).
+will not update or stay in sync if the username or password of the local account is changed).
 This account has the same permissions as an account created in Keycloak
 with the `nx-admin` role.

 ## Access Nexus with the REST API